Skip to Content

 • St. George Barn Quilt Trail - The St George Barn Quilt Trail is the legacy of the St George Bi-Centennial celebrations during 2014.

-Heritage Cemetery Tours
+Heritage Cemetery Tour

 • Heritage Cemetery Driving Tour - The County of Brant offers six cemetery tours across the region.
 View your brochure for full details and routes.

-Heritage Driving Tours
+Heritage Driving Tour

 • Heritage Driving Tour Information & Map -The County of Brant Heritage Driving Tour covers over 130 properties and a total distance of over 200 km.
 The tour is based on years of research and covers County of Brant highlights including Bell Homestead, the Battle of Malcolm Mills, the site of the last land battle on Canadian soil against a foreign power and the home of poet E. Pauline Johnston.
 Use the Heritage Driving Tour brochure to guide yourself through this tour, available in local stores, museums and tourist attractions for free, or you can call 1-888-250-2296.